-- Proof of employment/income — A document or set of documents that demonstrates how much money a person earns over a period in order to qualify to rent or buy a property.
+- Proof of employment/income — A document or set of documents that demonstrate how much money a person earns over a period in order to qualify to rent or buy a property.

 - Property manager — An individual or company hired to oversee the day-to-day operations of a rental property in the owner’s stead.

 - Reference — Someone who can vouch for a renter’s suitability as a tenant, employee, or their personal character.

 - Rent-to-Income ratio — A metric used to measure a renter’s ability to make rent payments, calculated by assessing their monthly payments as a percentage of their income.
 In Canada, the recommended Rent-to-Income ratio is typically 30%.